Code of Professional Practice

 1. Expectations

 Instructors are expected to maintain a high code of professional conduct.
-We believe that, in order to deliver the highest quality of education to our students, our academic staff must be motivated and dedicated to our mission, vision, and aims.
+We believe that to deliver the highest quality of education to our students, our academic staff must be motivated and dedicated to our mission, vision, and aims.
 Instructors are expected to fulfill their duties and responsibilities in a timely and appropriate manner.
-Harboring a sense of team spirit that we find essential to our work, instructors are expected to encourage, assist, and cooperate with one another.
-Regardless of their level of experience, instructors should be open to professional development and improvement in the field.
-To this aim, we expect our instructors to collaborate and work for the improvement of our educational programs.
+Harboring a sense of team spirit that we find essential to our work, instructors are expected to encourage, assist, and cooperate.
+Regardless of their experience level, instructors should be open to professional development and improvement in the field.
+To this aim, we expect our instructors to collaborate and work to improve our educational programs.

 2. Record Keeping